MRaySutt/SuttonEntropyAnalysisTool/README.md

 Replace the filler GPS time that is included

-### 5. Run through each module in this order as some build off of each other
+### 5. Run through each module in this order in the terminal/command prompt as some build off of each other

 1.) fetching_mechanism.py
 2.) preprocess.py